archaicvirus/CraptorioUpdates/README.md

 # Updates:
 - Currently working on worldgen, and oregen systems
 - Moved source code to private repo.
-I have put a lot of time and energy into this project, so I have to decided to take this step to protect my efforts while the project is development.
+I have put a lot of time and energy into this project, so I have to decided to take this step to protect my efforts while the project remains development.
 The code will still be fully available, but only after initial release.
 I will then open the internal branch.
 - Will still post regular progress updates here

 # Transport Belt